 Any person, firm, corporation, or other entity performing work subject to the requirements of 454 CMR 28.00, including, without limitation, Asbestos Contractors, Asbestos Workers, Supervisors, and, Asbestos Consulting Services, Asbestos Consultants, Providers of Asbestos Training and Analytical Service Provider must be responsible for compliance with the provisions thereof.

-Any person, firm, corporation, or other entity who or which violates the provisions of 454 CMR 28.00 shall be subject to the administrative sanctions specified herein and any civil penalty allowed by M.G.L. c.149, §6F1/2the laws of the Commonwealth, and, pursuant to M.G.L. c.149, §6F, may be punished by a fine of not less than $100 and not more than $5000 for each offense.
+Any person, firm, corporation, or other entity who or which violates the provisions of 454 CMR 28.00 shall be subject to the administrative sanctions specified herein and any civil penalty allowed by M.G.L. c.149, § 6F½, the laws of the Commonwealth, and, pursuant to M.G.L. c.149, §6F, may be punished by a fine of not less than $100 and not more than $5000 for each offense.

 Severability